 6 Control Overview

 Each ControlPoint shall be capable of being controlled concurrently or independently.
 The limits and positioning shall be defined in terms of representative positive translational linear units.
 The device containing the motorized function shall advertise in the CME Extra Capabilities an appropriate linear scale representation of the motorised function.
 The remote is not required to understand the actual units or scale but only the limits, step size and current position appropriate for initialising a user input control such as a dial or slider.
 The device with the motorized function shall be capable of translating linear represented instruction into appropriate motorized functionality.
+Clause 8 contains examples of motorised control functionality.

 7 Protocol